Xaverian College: 1862–1976

 Firwood was home to the Brothers until 1993 when the last of them left.
 Another former house which has now become part of the college, Ward Hall, was used as a camp for American servicemen in the Second World War.

-Mancunian Films, a motion picture production company, used the exterior of the college in several of their films, including It's A Grand Life, starring Frank Randle and Diana Dors.
+Mancunian Films, a motion picture production company, used the exterior of the college in several of their films, including It's a Grand Life, starring Frank Randle and Diana Dors.
 The film company sold their Dickenson Road Studios to the BBC in 1954, making Dickenson Road Studios the first regional BBC TV studio.
 When the BBC left in 1974 to move to Oxford Road, Xaverian inherited their lighting rigs, now used in the drama studio.
 From 1946 to 1977, the school was a direct grant grammar school.

-1977 to present
+1977–present

 The college was a Roman Catholic grammar school for boys until 1977, when it became a mixed sixth-form college.
-Direct Grant Grammar School status ended and Xaverian became a Sixth Form College for young men and women aged sixteen to nineteen within the Manchester Local Education Authority.
-In 1993, the College Principal Mrs Quinn led an expansion in student numbers, refurbished and modernised many of the buildings and updated the curriculum with vocationally based courses and the introduction of information technology across many subjects.
+Direct grant grammar school status ended and Xaverian became a Sixth Form College for young men and women aged 16 to 19 within the Manchester Local Education Authority.
+In 1993, the college principal Mrs Quinn led an expansion in student numbers, refurbished and modernised many of the buildings and updated the curriculum with vocationally based courses and the introduction of information technology across many subjects.
 Her greatest success, however, was to maintain the distinctive Xaverian mission and ethos in a period of much change and uncertainty.

-Capital from the Xaverian Brothers and grants from the FEFC allowed a new multi-resource building, The Ryken, to be constructed in 2002.
+Capital from the Xaverian Brothers and grants from the Further Education Funding Council for England (FEFC) allowed a new multi-resource building, The Ryken, to be constructed in 2002.
 By 2005, the FEFC had become the Learning and Skills Council and recognised the college's progress by part funding a state-of-the-art new building, which was named Mayfield.

-In 2007, Mrs Mary Hunter was made Principal.
-Her appointment can be seen as another watershed in the life of Xaverian.
-Hunter, whose previous experience was in the general FE sector, brought both an objective eye and a heart-felt empathy to a college truly committed to a special Mission.
-This was recognised in the latest Ofsted Inspection when the college was graded outstanding in all areas of the report.
+In 2007, Mary Hunter was made principal.
+Hunter, whose previous experience was in the general further education sector, brought both an objective eye and a heart-felt empathy to a college truly committed to a special mission.
+This was recognised in the Ofsted inspection when the college was graded outstanding in all areas of the report.
 The college was subsequently awarded Beacon status.